 The Reading factory was closed, with production relocated to Liverpool and Bermondsey, in 1976.
 Associated Biscuits claimed that the 21-acre site was “surplus to requirements”, and it was sold for £4 million in 1979.

 Overseas production was dedicated to British-style biscuits.
 Digestives and shortcakes were popular in Canada, whilst the Indian market preferred cream crackers and Thin Arrowroot.

 In 1982 Associated Biscuits employed over 14,000 people in Britain, and 3,100 overseas.

-The Huyton factory was closed in 1984 with the loss of 770 jobs, and production was relocated to Aintree, Liverpool.
+The five Associated Biscuits factories in Britain were operating at half to two thirds capacity, and the business became loss-making.
+The Huyton factory was closed with the loss of 770 jobs in 1984, and production was relocated to Aintree, Liverpool.

-Huntley & Palmer was positioned as the Associated Biscuits premium sweet biscuit brand.
+Huntley & Palmers was positioned as the Associated Biscuits premium sweet biscuit brand.
 However it accounted for just five percent of company production by weight by 1988.

 Nabisco did not successfully manage their British biscuit operations.
 Their market share in biscuits declined to 11.7 percent by 1988, and they were forced to reverse their decision to discontinue production of Bath Oliver biscuits following popular protest.

 The Peek Frean factory at Bermondsey was closed in 1989 with the loss of 1,022 jobs.
 The site was closed due to high overheads and traffic congestion.
 Production was transferred to Aintree and Leicestershire.